Visit our research library for evidence-based information that affect dogs and the people that care for them.

 Summary and Analysis: This paper is included because it comprehensively evaluates every study to date that has made validity, and/or reliability, and/or predictive ability claims about animal shelter canine behavior evaluations.

 This study is included because it investigates presumed selection for a complex personality trait (impulsivity) among working lines of 2 breeds (those lines presumed to be selected for the ability to perform the breed traditional tasks), but also because it provides an example of the difficulties in defining a phenotype for large personality traits.

-Here are our picks for a few things to think about this month when you find yourself in the mood to reflect on the amazing connections between people and animals and on policies and attitudes that can get in the way
+Here are our picks for a few things to think about this quarter when you find yourself in the mood to reflect on the amazing connections between people and animals and on policies and attitudes that can get in the way

 Companion Animal Welfare

 Julie Falconer’s piece in Humane Pro, the Humane Society of the US’s publication, “Leap of Faith: what does it truly take to welcome adopters?” is an inspiring must-read.
 Falconer explores what it takes to learn to trust potential adopters, instead of confronting them with the suspicion and barriers that have long been a staple of the industry.
 It is particularly resonant during this pandemic when more people than ever are seeking the comfort of an animal companion.

 A recent Forbes article defended insurance rules that restrict access to homeowner’s insurance according to the reported breed of the clients’ family dogs.
 These rules discriminate against people of color and the less affluent among these companies’ customers.
 We expose the author’s use of cherry-picked data and blatant misinformation.